Choosing to host your draft in Atlantic City may be the best…or the worst decision you could ever make.

 I know that planning to have your 2018 fantasy draft in AC may seem like a daunting task, however, I’ve got a feeling that all of the work and planning that goes into it will be worth every dime you spend.
 That’s why I wanted to share some of the key things I believe are important to consider when planning your fantasy draft and making the decision to host it in AC (Atlantic City).

-A little fun fact about AC: The board game Monopoly was originally created based off the inspiration of AC.
+A little fun fact about AC: The board game Monopoly was originally created based on the inspiration of AC.

-Enough with the fun facts, let's get into the dirty details (foreshadowing much?) and planyour 2017 fantasy football draft in Atlantic City.
+Enough with the fun facts, let’s get into the dirty details (foreshadowing much?) and plan your 2018 fantasy football draft in Atlantic City.

 The Important Fantasy Details for an Atlantic City Draft

-The beatuy of hosting a fantasy football draft in Atlantic City is that you have options.
-Even with many hotels closing before the 2017 fantasy football season, there are deals to be had.
+The beauty of hosting a fantasy football draft in Atlantic City is that you have options (endless ones really).

-Based on my experiences in AC here are some of the hotels I'd recommend:
+Here are some of the hotels we’d recommend: